Tanztriennale

 Artistic Directors

-The Tanztriennale is the latest “cultural beacon” in the field of dance.
-The international selection committee has now nominated two outstanding women to head its first edition in 2026: the dramaturge Monica Gillette and the dance curator Gwen Hsin-Yi Chang.
+The Tanztriennale is the latest cultural beacon in the field of dance.
+The international selection committee has nominated two outstanding women to head its first edition in 2026: the dramaturge Monica Gillette and the dance curator Gwen Hsin-Yi Chang.
 Gillette and Chang will be responsible for shaping the profile of the Tanztriennale for the entire dance community – from classical ballet to contemporary aesthetics to urban dance and many other styles.
 The two artistic directors will be developing a programme consisting of dance productions, artistic projects for professional and amateur dance artists, and formats that promote networking between diverse dance scenes.

 Biography Monica Gillette